Electronic Article Delivery

 - Inbox size.
 If your email inbox is full then we will not be able to deliver the pdf or email to you.

 - Printing.
 Files can be large, so print longer documents (100+ pages) in sections.

 If you have problems opening your document here are a few things to check:

-- First time user?
-Registration for On Demand is a two step process, so check to make sure that you have completed both parts: the initial registration and then activating the link in the email sent by British Library and completing the second half of the registration.
+Registration for On Demand is a two step process.
+Check to make sure that you have completed both parts: the initial registration and then activating the link in the email sent by British Library and completing the second half of the registration.
 Once the online forms are completed it might take up to 5 minutes for the British Library to process your registration, so if the system doesn't recognize your details then give it a couple more minutes and try again.

-- Does your BL On Demand username contain an '@' symbol?
-Usernames containing an '@' symbol (like email addresses) can cause documents to fail to open.
-Select a username without an '@' symbol when registering.
+Usernames over 30 characters long, or those containing an '@' symbol (like email addresses) can cause documents to fail to open.
+Select a shorter username without an '@' symbol when registering.
 You could use your CIS username since it is sufficiently long and varied enough.

 - To clear previously stored information in Adobe Reader: go to Edit>Preferences>Security and click and confirm the 'Clear remembered account' option, then try opening the document again.

 This is required on all devices to view documents.
 Documents will not open on any other PDF viewer.